AvdiuAndin/Delivery-System/README.md

-This challenge has been implemented and in order to run the tests you have to run `npm test` after doing `npm install`
+The following specification are implemented and in order to tests the implementation you have to run `npm test` after doing `npm install`

 # Delivery System
 Goal is to implement a basic delivery system with a NodeJS backend.